What is Year of Young People 2018?

 Provide opportunities for young people to express themselves through culture, sport and other activities

-Activity for the Year of Young People 2018 will be based around six key themes, which were developed by young people and will guide everything we do across the year:
+Activity for the Year is based around six key themes, which were developed by young people and will guide everything we do:

 Share and celebrate young people’s talent and contribution to Scottish culture and arts.